 The historical female (or male) genders of "cherished" nouns can be found in old dictionaries including the on-line dictionary- 'van Goor's', or in definitive dictionaries like 'van Dale's'.
 The only critical male 'cherished' nouns are complex mechanical devices, such as guns or vehicles- particularly if they have proper names such as "Winchester" or "Ford".

 Het Kuiken-(chicken) Emu Warning Sign (Actually a "freebie" because 'chicken' is a "foodstuff").

 Het Wapen-(weapon) The discovery of bows and arrows never reached pre-colonial Australia, so spears were the "ultimate" weapons.
 Picture from Ridpath's Encyclopedia

-3. The suffix '-er' is the most inconsistent of all the suffixes.
-Although the '-er' ending is highly associated with masculine/common words, there are a couple dozen neuter exceptions.
-Fortunately, it turns out that except for the words discussed below, almost all other '-er' words can be treated as if they were male/common, even if they really aren't.
+3. The suffix '-er' is the most inconsistent of all the suffixes because it can refer to either neuter, or common gender (male), nouns.
+Although the '-er' ending is highly associated with masculine/common words, there are a couple dozen widely-used neuter exceptions.
+Fortunately, it turns out that, except for the words discussed below, almost all other '-er' words can be treated as if they were male/common, even if they really aren't.
 The occasional errors that will result from doing this will sound like minor errors to a native Dutch speaker.